madhavcsa/KBLDA/README.md

  ### Dependencies:

-Please install the following dependencies for SCITF to run: numpy, scipy, scikit-learn, joblib.
+Please install the following dependencies for KBLDA to run: numpy, scipy, scikit-learn, joblib.